pviwatkurkul/cse15l-lab-reports/lab-report-1.md

 * We want to shortcut some tasks by running our previous commands with the same time as opening the remote server.
 * Using the original command **ssh cs15lfa22xx@ieng6.ucsd.edu** followed with a basic command like "ls" we can get the list of the directory and login to the remote server at the same time.
 ![Image](more_commands.png)
-* As you can see we now have logged into the server and executed ls at the same time.
+* With this command, it allows you to execute commands within the remote server, HOWEVER, it does not log you into the server itself.

 **That wraps up our tutorial for getting familiar with ssh and seeing what you can do within the terminal.**
 =======